Delaware’s Implied Consent Law and Refusing Alcohol Testing

 Penalties for a First Implied Consent Violation in Delaware

-For a first refusal, the driver is generally facing a one-year license revocation (two months for underage DUIs).
+For a first refusal, the driver generally faces a one-year license revocation (two months for underage DUIs).

 Penalties for a Second Implied Consent Violation in Delaware